 Senior Machine Learning Scientist, Sonos Voice Experience

-Last month, from October 25th to 29th, the Interspeech conference, one of the prominent conferences on speech processing took place.
-Initially planned to happen in Shanghai, China, it was “relocated” to a virtual conference online due to the ongoing pandemic.
+Last month, from October 25th to 29th, the Interspeech conference, one of the most prominent conferences in speech processing, took place.
+Initially planned to happen in Shanghai, China, it was converted to a fully virtual conference due to the ongoing pandemic.
 We attended the conference to learn more about the current trends in speech processing systems and to present a paper we submitted on keyword spotting applications.